 - 1 tablespoon cornstarch or arrowroot starch (almond flour for low carb)

-- 1 red bell pepper chopped into bite-sized pieces
+- 1 medium red bell pepper chopped into bite-sized pieces

 - 2/3 cup roasted cashews or roasted peanuts